harshsaini88/harsh_task_lfw/README.md

 You have two options depending on your requirements:

 ### Option 1: Use Pretrained Model for Prediction
-1. Ensure you have a pretrained model saved in the designated directory.
+1. Ensure you have the pretrained model (`face_recognition_model.h5`) saved in the designated directory.
 2. Start the prediction server:
    ```bash
    uvicorn app:app --reload
    ```
-3. Test the application by sending requests to the prediction endpoint.
+3. Testing data is available in the `testing_data` folder.
+Use this folder for evaluating the model's performance by sending requests to the prediction endpoint.

 ---